Overview

 Specification and Source

-This page provides a structured interpretation and architectural overview of the Decentralized Identifiers (DIDs) v1.1 specification.
+This page provides a structured overview of the Decentralized Identifiers (DIDs) v1.1 specification and its architectural model for interoperable decentralized identity systems.